julianlam/feps/fep/fe34/fep-fe34.md

 The last URI in the chain of redirects is object's location.
 The location SHOULD match the ID of the retrieved object.
 If object's location and ID are different, they MUST have the same origin.

+If the object is [protected](#access-control), the server MAY require an [HTTP signature][HttpSig].

 Servers MUST validate all objects received from clients.
 Any activity representing an action that actor is not [authorized](#authorization) to perform MUST be rejected.
-Special attention needs to be paid to media uploads, because malicious actors might attempt to bypass validation by uploading ActivityPub documents as media (see [GHSA-jhrq-qvrm-qr36] for more information).
+Special attention needs to be paid to media uploads, because malicious actors might attempt to bypass the validation by uploading ActivityPub documents as media.
+As an additional protection in cases where an attacker was able to bypass the validation, consumers MUST verify that the response to a GET request contains the `Content-Type` header with the `application/ld+json; profile="https://www.w3.org/ns/activitystreams"` or `application/activity+json` media type (see [GHSA-jhrq-qvrm-qr36] for more information).

 Servers MUST NOT serve objects until they are validated.